How to Design Search in User Interfaces: Tips and Practices

 What Is Internal Search

-Internal search is the function of browsing the content inside the website or app and showing it to the user according to his or her search query.
-Tuned correctly, it shows the relevant content and this way provides the shortcut to what the user needs.
-Thus, the internal search saves the user’s time and effort, amplifies the usability and desirability of the digital product, supports user retention, and increases conversion rates.
+Internal search is the process of browsing content within a website or app and displaying it to the user based on their search query.
+Tuned correctly, it shows the relevant content and provides a shortcut to what the user needs.
+Thus, the internal search saves users time and effort, enhances the usability and desirability of the digital product, supports user retention, and increases conversion rates.
 Easy to see that this element is vital.

 The interactive element responsible for the internal search in the user interface is a search field.
-A search field, which is also called a search box or search bar, presents the interface element that enables a user to type in the search query and this way find the pieces of content that are needed.
+A search field, which is also called a search box or search bar, presents the interface element that enables a user to type in the search query and, in this way, find the pieces of content that are needed.

 Physica Magazine website features the search control in the header